zfireear/Machine-Learning/network_compression/network_compression.md

 - Network Pruning
   Let the small model learn better by observing the behavior of the large model while learning the task. (let small models extract knowledge of large models)
 - Knowledge Distillation
-  Prune the large model that has been learned to make the overall model smaller
+  Prune the large model that has been learned to make the overall model smaller.
+It is just to use the logits predicted by the big model as the standard for the small model to train.
 - Parameter Quantization
   Use a better way to represent or access the parameters in the model, thereby reducing the amount of calculation/consumption capacity.
 - Architecture Design